canonical/juju-dashboard/actions/README.md

 3. Add the action name to the `ACTIONS` array in the [build script].

+4. Update `.github/workflows/tiobe_archive.txt` and include the path to the generated action under `GENERATED_FILE`.

 ## Testing actions

 Vitest is configured for these actions, and can be invoked with `yarn test`.
 Any `.test.ts` file